 But don’t worry!
 There is a simple solution.
 A fireplace insert can slide right into the firebox of an existing fireplace.
 An insert will create a highly efficient and cost effective solution to burning wood in a traditional masonry or zero clearance fireplace.
 A fireplace insert is an engineered firebox surrounded by steel or cast iron panels and a gasketed piece of ceramic glass on the door.
 A blower fan moves air through a convective air chamber designed into the insert and then pushes this hot air back into the room through vents on the front.
 A properly installed discount fireplace insert will be a much more efficient zone heater than any open wood burning fireplace.

 What type of insert should I get?

 There are as many different types of fireplaces inserts as there are sources of fuel.
-The most common fireplace inserts are fueled by wood, gas, pellets or electricity.
+The most common fireplace inserts are fueled by wood, gas, or electricity.

 Convienience is the name of the game with electric and gas fireplace inserts.
 With wood, the fuel must be collected, split, stacked and stored to dry for several months.
 A fire must be built and maintained.
-Routine maintenance is required for burning pellets or wood.
+Routine maintenance is required for burning wood.
 This can be a lot of work, especially if you rely on your insert as a heat source.
 In comparison, with a gas or electric insert, all you have to do is press a button or adjust a remote remote control to start the fire and begin heating your room.
 When considering the “convenience factor”, gas and electric are the clear winners.
 There are lots of other considerations to keep in mind with each different type of fireplace insert.